OSAS/rh-events/2013/EclipseCon.md

 The tale almost ended up not having a happy ending because of a car crash, but due to the power of Git and Github the migration prevailed and I lived to tell the tale.

+## OSGi Cloud Ecosystems
+### Name: David Bosschaert
+### Time: March 27 2013, 15:00 - 15:35
+### Room: Room 8

+OSGi and Cloud Computing go very well together.
+Previously held OSGi Cloud Workshops have shown that many people are using or planning to use OSGi in the Cloud.
+This session focuses how OSGi can really help in a Cloud environment, taking advantage of OSGi's dynamism and services model.

+The session will show how you can use OSGi to create a complex cloud deployment, which is made up from a number of different entities on different Cloud nodes.
+These entities are working together to form a logical application.
+This is what is being called an 'OSGi Cloud Ecosystem'.

+The session shows concepts such as dynamic provisioning, dynamic discovery, dynamic scaling and dynamic failover all from the OSGi programming model.
+I will also talk about cloud-related specification work that is currently an active topic in the OSGi Enterprise Expert Group.